Company Governance Questions

 TuSimple’s self-driving trucks are safer because they can see more and react faster than a human driver.
 Unlike a human driver, TuSimple trucks can see all around the vehicle, and they can detect and react to potential threats faster.
-The average reaction time of a TuSimple truck is more than 15 times faster than a human thanks to its industry leading perception system that makes 600 trillion operations per second.
+The average reaction time of a TuSimple truck operating autonomously is faster than a human thanks to its industry leading perception system that makes 600 trillion operations per second.
 The system also increases safety because it never drinks, never texts, never gets tired.
 The technology is designed to drive the steadiest and safest path possible.

 Are TuSimple’s vehicles driverless?